 In this tutorial, I am going to show you 2 easy ways to make an Excel spreadsheet to automatically calculate percentages in various cases.
 I will also provide some quick tips along the way to format the result to your needs.

 Calculating percentage is a common mathematical operation that we use in our everyday life.
-Although we can do it manually, Excel makes it super easy to automate percentage calculation in large data sets.
+Although we can do it manually, Excel makes it super easy to automate percentage calculations in large data sets.
 That also, in a very short time.
 This is what I want to show you today.

-1. Use of Excel Formula to Make an Excel Spreadsheet Automatically Calculate Percentage
+1. Using Excel Formula to Make an Excel Spreadsheet Automatically Calculate Percentage

-In the following 3 methods, we are going to use excel formulas and functions to automatically find out percentage values.
+In the following 3 methods, we will use Excel formulas and functions to automatically find out percentage values.

 1.1 Using Conventional Percentage Formula